-- 65. With the development the future car parking provision on the Flat Iron car park will comprise a total of 185 spaces, resulting in the loss of 199 parking spaces.
-The existing Booths supermarket has a restrictive covenant to provide a minimum of 130 car parking spaces nearby for its use at all times except on one market day per week. - 66.
-In terms of parking the developer carried out a car parking study which comprised ten existing formal off-street parking areas under the control of Chorley Council and one private car park (ASDA) as well as a Council "staff only" car park at Hollinshead Street which is available for public parking on weekends only.
+61. With the development the future car parking provision on the Flat Iron car park will comprise a total of 185 spaces, resulting in the loss of 199 parking spaces.

+62. In terms of parking the developer carried out a car parking study which comprised ten existing formal off-street parking areas under the control of Chorley Council and one private car park (ASDA) as well as a Council "staff only" car park at Hollinshead Street which is available for public parking on weekends only.
 The study area was previously agreed with LCC and the 10 sites are considered to be the most likely alternative sites within Chorley town centre in which visitors would elect to park should their current parking habits alter, with the majority of the studied sites being within 400m walking distance of the proposed development.
 The following details the current and proposed parking provision in respect of the car parks: